Guide

 Storage

 Both offer file storage with similar APIs.
-Firebase Storage is backed by Google Cloud Storage.
-Supabase Storage is S3-compatible and includes built-in image transformations (resizing, cropping) which is a nice touch that saves you from needing a separate image processing service.
+Firebase Storage is backed by Google Cloud Storage and benefits from Google's CDN infrastructure.
+Supabase Storage is S3-compatible and includes built-in image transformations (resizing, cropping, format conversion) which is a nice touch that saves you from needing a separate image processing service like Cloudinary or Imgix.

 Developer experience

 Supabase's developer experience has improved dramatically.
-The dashboard is excellent, the documentation is clear, and the JavaScript client library is intuitive.
+The dashboard is excellent and includes a SQL editor, table editor, auth user management, and logs explorer all in one place.
+The documentation is clear, the JavaScript client library is intuitive, and the TypeScript types are auto-generated from your database schema.
 The community is smaller but growing fast, and the team is responsive on GitHub and Discord.

 Edge functions and serverless

-Supabase Edge Functions run on Deno and are deployed globally.
-They're faster to cold-start than Firebase Functions and work well for API endpoints, webhooks, and custom logic.
-The Deno runtime is a minor learning curve if you're used to Node.js, but it's clean and modern.
+Supabase Edge Functions run on Deno and are deployed globally to over 30 regions.
+They're significantly faster to cold-start than Firebase Functions (typically under 200ms) and work well for API endpoints, webhooks, and custom logic.
+The Deno runtime is a minor learning curve if you're used to Node.js, but it's clean, modern, and supports TypeScript natively.

 When to choose Supabase